Activity & Development

 Read More

-Working alongside the Civil Aviation Authority (CAA) it will enable future regulatory development, future air technology testing, skills development, collaboration and future commercialisation both nationally and regionally.
+Working alongside the Civil Aviation Authority (CAA) and other key stakeholders the FFIZ will support future regulatory development, future air technology testing, skills development, research collaborations and help to drive commercialisation both regionally and nationally.

 The UK Future Flight Innovation Zone will support access to an Innovation Advisor who will be the first point of contact with the CAA, providing regulatory guidance and advice on options available to enable innovative operations, providing critical review of proposed trials and documentation, facilitating exchange of knowledge and information between member organisations and CAA Subject Matter Experts, and providing additional support as required to help innovation projects deliver against their objectives.

-We have some funding available to support Technology Developers to access initial advice and guidance from the CAA via our FFIZ sand-box, contact Corinne Matthews for more detail.
+We have some funding available to support Technology Developers to access initial advice and guidance from the CAA via our FFIZ sand-box, contact Corinne Matthews for more details.

 Find out more